How to Claim Mileage Deductions and Business Car Expenses

 All of this wear and tear on your vehicle for business purposes ultimately requires more servicing, plus your car depreciates in value.
 You may even pay more in car insurance when you drive your car more miles.

-Fortunately, there is a silver-lining.
+Fortunately, there is a silver lining.
 When it comes time to file your taxes, your car expenses can also help lower your tax bill if you can deduct them as a business expense.
 Here’s how to make sure you get the deductions you deserve.

 1. Understand the standard mileage rate vs. actual expenses

 You can deduct your vehicle expenses in one of two ways.
 You can track all your car expenses, including gas, oil, repairs, insurance, and depreciation, and deduct the portion of your total car expenses that apply to business miles.
 Or you can deduct a flat rate for every business mile you drive, which is called the standard mileage deduction.
 The standard deduction for use of a car in 2022 is 58.5 cents for the first six months of 2022 (January – June) and 62.5 cents for the latter six months (July – December).
 In 2023, the standard mileage rate is 65.5 cents per mile for business miles.
 You may want to calculate mileage for taxes both ways to see which method gives you the biggest deduction.